ben-biddington/xp-mode/README.md

 # Configuration

-After installation you have the `.xp-mode` in your home directory.
-It contains a `pairs` and `people` file.
+After installation you have the `~/.xp-mode` directory.
+It contains a `people` file.

 Add authors in the `people` file, for example: